ZhiZe-ZG/zhize-zg.github.io/docs/_posts/2024-04-08-latex-workshop.md

 ## Introduction

-A frontend plugin for LaTeX.
+A front-end plugin for LaTeX.
 It works with TeXLive, MiKTeX and TinyTeX.
 This makes your VSCode a IDE for LaTeX.

 If you use MiKTeX with LaTeX Workshop, you should also install Perl, refer to <https://github.com/James-Yu/LaTeX-Workshop/wiki/Install>.